D1G1T4L3CH0/DO-Backup/readme.txt

 - Backup Intervals
 	You may set a backup interval in the script in order to tell the script you want it to backup every x seconds.
 If you set it to 0 (zero seconds) the script will only run a backup once, and then quit.
 More help on this is provided in the script file.

+- Low Priority Mode
+	Running in low priority gives the game and other software that's running, more priority for system usage.
+Use it if the backups slow the game down.
+If you would prefer to run backups in low priority mode, run "low-priority.cmd" instead of "dobackup.cmd".